When will my books be delivered?

 - Additional explanations and questions covering Supporting Evidence, Vocabulary in Context, Inference/Extended Reasoning, and Graphics/Data Analysis.

-I already have the 2nd/3rd editions of the SAT reading/grammar books.
-Do I need the 3rd/4th editions?
+I already have the 2nd ed. of the SAT reading book or the 3rd ed. of the grammar book.
+Do I need newer editions?

 If you have already purchased editions of the grammar and reading books that are aligned with the redesigned SAT, it is not necessary that you purchase the updated editions (3rd edition reading, 4th edition grammar).
 Although the new editions cover some of the particulars of rSAT in a more detailed way, the 2nd edition (reading) and 3rd edition (grammar) still offer comprehensive preparation for the current version of the SAT.